 READ MORE: The Microbiologist special issue on Bacteriophages

-The next step was to harness the physiological heterogeneity of the infected cells and the heterogeneity of the infection kinetics, by building a mathematical model to relate the associated variabilities.
+The next step was to harness the physiological heterogeneity of the infected cells and connect it to the heterogeneity of the infection kinetics, by building a mathematical model to relate the associated variabilities.
 This model of viral gene expression was built based on basic assumptions of how phage gene transcription was dependent on the viral RNAP, while the translation kinetics is dependent on the abundance of host ribosomes and the corresponding viral mRNA.
 This model was fit to the experimental data and the fit predicted that as the viral DNA replication progresses exponentially and the mRNAs are rapidly produced off the DNA, host ribosome occupation rapidly saturates.

 Limiting factor

-There was one unexpected finding, as Ruizhe explained: “Previous bulk studies which compare averages of population-level data from experiments conducted under different growth conditions or with different phage or host mutants have concluded that phage production scales linearly with the infection-to-lysis time.
+This analysis led to one unexpected finding, as Ruizhe explained: “Previous bulk studies which compare averages of population-level data from experiments conducted under different growth conditions or with different phage or host mutants have concluded that phage production scales linearly with the infection-to-lysis time.

 “However, when we looked into the heterogeneity of infection kinetics within a population (from a pure host-phage genotype and under control constant growth condition), we found that instead the host physiological parameter (here ribosome content) was a stronger predictor of the phage gene expression and the time of infection to lysis had a weaker predictive power.

-“This finding highlights the clarity of mechanistic interpretation from data collected at single-cell resolution, which does not blur and average the dynamics of unsynchronised infections across physiologically heterogeneous infected cells, as typically done in bulk measurements.”
+“This finding highlights the clarity of mechanistic interpretation from data collected at single-cell resolution, which does not blur and average the dynamics of unsynchronised infections across physiologically heterogeneous infected cells, as typically done in bulk measurements.” [noted by Ruizhe’s supervisor Dr. Bakshi].

 Predicting phage effectiveness

+Dr. Bakshi’s group at the Engineering Department is using this approach for developing physiology-aware treatment strategies to antibiotic resistant bacterial infections.
 By uncovering how bacterial physiology influences phage infection dynamics, we can predict conditions under which phages are most effective and identify scenarios where resistance or escape is likely, Ruizhe said.

 “This knowledge is crucial for designing robust phage-based treatments that minimize failure rates.
 Furthermore, by leveraging small-molecule or antibiotic interventions to manipulate bacterial physiology, we can enhance phage efficacy, making treatments more predictable and adaptable to clinical and industrial applications.

-“Additionally, our platform provides a powerful tool for screening both engineered and natural phages, enabling precise characterization of their infection dynamics and a deeper mechanistic understanding of their efficacy, ultimately guiding the development of optimized phage therapies.”
+“Furthermore, our platform provides a powerful tool for screening both engineered and natural phages, enabling precise characterization of their infection dynamics and a deeper mechanistic understanding of their efficacy, ultimately guiding the development of optimized phage therapies.”

 Next steps